Juicy Lucy (band): Career

 In 1995, Ray Owen resurrected the band's name and recorded the album Here She Comes Again.
 The line-up for this recording also included Mike Jarvis (guitar), Andy Doughty (bass), and Spencer Blackledge (drums).
 This version of the band broke up in 1997, but Owen persevered and joined up with guitarist Steve 'Mr Fish' Fishwick.
 Although legal problems would not allow them usage of the name Juicy Lucy, the outfit performed as Ray Owen's Moon (Moon being the title of Ray Owen's 1971 solo album).

 In 2004, bassist Colin Fudge and drummer Paul Fletcher joined the band, after the legal situation had been resolved.
 This version of Juicy Lucy released the album Do That and You'll Lose It in 2006 and toured the UK with Nazareth.
 They played at the Cambridge Rock Festival in 2008.

 In 2009, a new line-up of Juicy Lucy was formed as – due to health problems – Owen was unable to continue touring on a regular basis.
 The band was then fronted by singer/guitarist Steve 'Mr Fish' Fishwick, with Paul Fletcher on drums and James Morris on bass, and this line-up continued to tour throughout the UK.
-In September 2012, Frank Cokayne (on bass guitar) joined Fishwick and Fletcher in the UK-based version of the band, with Mike Phillips replacing him in 2013.
+In September 2012, Frank Cokayne (on bass guitar) joined Fishwick and Fletcher in the UK-based version of the band, with first Len Surtees (ex-The Nashville Teens and Katmandu) then Mike Phillips replacing him in 2013.
 The songs "Mississippi Woman" and "Who Do You Love?" (from the band's first album) were regularly performed live by this trio, until they parted ways in 2018.

 Ray Owen (14 July 1947 - 31 October 2018) occasionally played live in France under the moniker "Ray Owen's Juicy Lucy", accompanied by Mike Jarvis and Spencer Blackledge from the 1990s incarnation of the band, and latterly with Sylvain Galesso on drums and Rosie Woodland on bass guitar.
 He also performed solo acoustic sets around the UK, including regular engagements at the Lewes Con Club, before his death from cancer in 2018, aged 71.